psilons/statistics-exercises/README.md

 - http://www.milefoot.com/math/stat/rv-sums.htm

 Files in the docs folder are from the internet, I am not the author.
 Google filename + title.

+To convert jupyter notebook to html or pdf, go to File | Download as.